irinaNMN/tasks-repository/README.md

 ### bloksQuote.html

 This HTML file contains 9 blocks.
 Each block contains a quote.
 Each quote is display in different ways and is styled.

+### About_position.html

+There are created HTML file About_position.html and stylesheet file position_style.css.
+In the HTML file was added four divs to the page, inside each div is placed text.
+Each div has a border and each of them has position absolutely.
+Each div has a top and left value.

+### header_position.html

+There were created a html file header_position.html and a linked stylesheet file header_style.html.
+There is a div with class of header, it has width: 800px; height: 150px; position:absolute and a border in the stylesheet file header_style.html.
+Inside the div with class of header is three divs with classes of logo, top-nav and menu, each of them has position:absolute;